Guide: What is Ebola?

 It's called Ebola and health experts from across the world are meeting to try to work out how to tackle it.

-The outbreak began last February, over three and a half thousand of miles away in Guinea, and has spread to other countries in west Africa.
+The outbreak began last February, over 3,500 miles away in Guinea, and has spread to other countries in west Africa.

 Health officials are working hard to get the situation under control in Liberia, Sierra Leone and Nigeria.